dirtysalt/brainfuck-llvm-jit/README.md

 1. run `make` to build libio.so, which has I/O functions
 2. run `pip install llvmlite` to install `llvmlite`
 3. run `llvm_bf.py <file>`

+TODO:
+1. can we get rid of `global_variable`?
+2. how to make it faster?